 Formed in 1976, LifeFone is an established medical alert company.
-Though it’s an older brand, LifeFone has kept up with technology and always fares well in our reviews.
-We like how their emergency monitoring is high quality yet affordable, and how unique upgrade options are available, too.
-These range from jewelry-inspired pendants to daily phone calls to check in on you or your loved one.
+A veteran in the industry, LifeFone has kept up with technology while keeping their prices reasonable.
+I like that their emergency monitoring is high quality yet affordable, and that they offer unique upgrade options.
+These range from jewelry-inspired pendants to daily check-in phone calls for you or your loved one.

-The cost for using a LifeFone button starts at $24.95 per month, and there’s no charge for equipment or activation.
-You could also skip the wearable and subscribe to LifeFone’s smartphone emergency service for another $7.95 per month.
-That’s cheap!
+The cost for using a LifeFone help button starts at $29.95 per month, and there’s no charge for equipment or activation.
+Couples or households with multiple medical alert users could also skip paying for two plans and just opt for one of the at-home systems.
+After purchasing a second help button, two people could use one system ranging from only $29.95 to $34.95 monthly.
 But as you might imagine, the extras can really add up.
-Let’s see if LifeFone is your best bet for peace of mind and independent living.
+Let’s see if LifeFone is your best bet for peace of mind.

-Thankfully, LifeFone doesn’t charge for the main equipment.
-They ship base stations and help buttons for free, and they only charge for emergency monitoring and upgrades.
-You can either pay month-by-month or get a discount by paying more up-front.
+Thankfully, LifeFone doesn’t charge equipment or activation fees; they only charge for emergency monitoring and upgrades.
+You can either pay month-by-month or get a discount by paying more up front.

 |LifeFone Alert System||Annual Plan||Quarterly Plan||Monthly Plan|

-Each plan is pretty risk-free, as LifeFone promises a full refund if you end up canceling within the first 30 days … and if you cancel later, they’ll apply a prorated refund.1 These customer-friendly policies help us feel comfortable recommending the brand.
+Each plan is pretty risk-free, as LifeFone promises a full refund if you end up canceling within the first 30 days … and if you cancel later, they’ll apply a prorated refund based on the non-discounted monthly rate.1 The only costs that you will need to assume are for return shipping and the cost of any accessories which cannot be returned.
+Overall, I think this is a reasonable return plan.
+These customer-friendly policies help me feel comfortable recommending the brand.

 |LifeFone Accessory||One-Time Cost||Description|